 But when you grow older, your qi supply lacks.
 Then your qi supply cannot keep up with the demand even if it involves basic activities like standing and walking.
 Sooner or later, you will find issues in your joints.

 Imagine that the space in your hips, knees, and ankles joints enlarge.
 Then with every breath, Qi fills up those spaces.
 You will feel your lower body become lighter.
 And you will feel less body weight.

 If you do this relaxing step and qigong exercise every day, your joint issues will be gone quickly.

 Relaxing the whole body and mind includes four steps.
 In the article, I have explained how to relax different parts of your whole body in detail.
 To summarize, here are the goals in each step.

 The first step is to open your heart and put your mind in a relaxed state.
 The second step is to release the stress in your neck and shoulders.
 The third step allows qi and blood to flow smoothly along your spine.
 The last step can effectively release stress in the joints.

 Usually, you don’t have to remember all the steps.
-You can follow the qigong teacher’s guide to relax step by step.
+One way is to use the Eight Verses, which will guide you into a relaxed qigong state step by step.
 In Onenergy Qigong App, we offer both guided practice and group practice.
 So you can use our App and follow our guide to practice qigong any time you wish.